mesoform/enterprise-cloud-admin-tool/README.md

 ## Logging
 There is some command line arguments for logging setup:
 1) `--json-logging` — this one will enable logging in json format.
-2. `--enable-local-reporter` — in order to have all metrics dumped, you may want to pass this argument.
+2. `--disable-local-reporter` — in order to disable dumping of all metrics, you may want to pass this argument.

 Both arguments related to root cli parser, so you can pass them this way:
 ```shell script